Dungeon (comics)

-Dungeon (French title: Donjon) is a series of comic fantasy comic books created by Joann Sfar and Lewis Trondheim, with contributions from numerous other artists.
-It was originally published in France by Delcourt as a series of graphic albums; English translations of a large amount of stories have been released by NBM Publishing, first in a black-and-white periodical version and now as several color graphic novels.
+Dungeon (French title: Donjon) is a series of fantasy comic books created by Joann Sfar and Lewis Trondheim, with contributions from numerous other artists.
+It is originally published in France since 1998 by Delcourt as a series of graphic albums; English editions of a large amount of stories have been released by NBM Publishing between 2002 and 2023 in translations by Joe Johnson, first in a black-and-white periodical version and then as several color graphic novels.

-The series is a parody of sword and sorcery conventions in general, and specifically of the role-playing game Dungeons and Dragons.
+The series is a parody of sword and sorcery conventions in general, and specifically of the role-playing game Dungeons & Dragons.
 All of the characters are either anthropomorphic animals or other strange creatures.
 The "dungeon" of the title is, in the original series, a business establishment run by a mild-mannered chicken, where heroes come in search of adventure and treasure and invariably die.
-The timeline in the main continuity is described as the stages of day; the series that lead up to the dungeon's creation are described in the Potron-Minet (dawn) segment, the castle's glory days are described as its Zénith (zenith), and its inevitable decay is described in the Crépuscule (twilight) stories.
+The timeline in the main continuity is described as the stages of day; the series that lead up to the dungeon's creation are described in the Potron-Minet (Dawn) segment, the castle's glory days are described as its Zénith (Zenith), and its inevitable decay is described in the Crépuscule (Twilight) stories.